tzlion/gblinkdx/README.md

 **-i** e.g. `gblinkdx dump.gb -i`
 Enter interactive mode, see below

+**-q** e.g. `gblinkdx dump.gb -q`
+Enter quiet interactive mode.
+This works the same as interactive mode but does not output the actions it is performing, it only outputs data read from the Game Boy.

 **Script filename** (any other value) e.g. `gblinkdx dump.gb somescript.txt`
 Perform writes defined in somescript.txt before dumping (implies -o)